Tiff Macklem: Senior Deputy Governor

 Macklem was appointed Senior Deputy Governor for a term of seven years beginning July 1, 2010.
 In this position, Macklem was the Bank of Canada's chief operating officer and a member of its board of directors.

 Macklem was also responsible for overseeing strategic planning and coordinating of the Bank of Canada's operations, sharing responsibility for the conduct of monetary policy as a member of the Bank of Canada' governing council, and participating in fulfilling the Bank of Canada's responsibilities for promoting financial stability.
 Macklem also chaired the Standing Committee on Standards Implementation at the Financial Stability Board.

 As the senior deputy governor and number two at the Bank of Canada, Macklem was widely expected to succeed as BOC Governor with the appointment of Mark Carney as Governor of the Bank of England.
 However Macklem was passed over in favour of Stephen Poloz, becoming the third senior deputy governor in a row, after Malcolm Knight and Paul Jenkins, not to be chosen as the governor of the BOC.
 Macklem was considered a successor to former BOC Governor David Dodge and widely respected in the BOC and worldwide, although as a career civil servant he lacked the private sector experience that Carney and Poloz possessed.
 An editorial in the Vancouver Sun suggested that Macklem would soon leave the BOC after being snubbed twice for the top position.

 Although Macklem's term would have run until 2017, he announced his resignation to take effect on May 1, 2014, to become the dean of the Rotman School of Management at the University of Toronto.
 Paul Ferley, assistant chief economist at Royal Bank of Canada, suggested of Macklem's departure "It's a real loss for the bank, that you lose that human capital" as Carney and Macklem formed the tandem that had guided Canada through the late-2000s financial recession.

 Macklem was a member of Scotiabank's board of directors from June 2015 until his appointment as Bank of Canada Governor in 2020.

 Bank of Canada Governor

 On May 1, 2020, Macklem was named as the new governor of the Bank of Canada, succeeding Stephen Poloz.
 He assumed the office on June 3.

 During his tenure, Macklem confronted the post-COVID-19 pandemic inflation surge.
-The Bank under Macklem raised its key interest rate seven consecutive times in 2022.
+The Bank, under Macklem, raised its key interest rate seven consecutive times in 2022.
 The Bank's key interest rate jumped from 0.25 percent in March to 4.25 percent in December.
+As of July 2023, the key interest rate rose to 5.00%.